-- Apply the knowledge and skills appropriate to aviation and aviation - Understand and use specialized knowledge in aviation safety, and aviation safety program management.
+- Apply the knowledge and skills appropriate to aviation safety and aviation management. - Understand and use specialized knowledge in aviation safety, and aviation safety program management. - Gain an understanding of research methods and how they may be applied to the aviation industry.

-This program is designed to prepare individuals for a career in aviation safety, safety program management, or aviation management.
+This program is designed to prepare individuals for a career in aviation safety, safety program management, aviation management, airport safety, and cabin or maintenance safety.
+The degree is especially relevant for those who have earned a baccalaureate degree in aviation or those who are working in the field require more specialized knowledge.

 To be accepted into this program, a student must have a minimum grade point average of 2.50 in the undergraduate major.
+Suitable educational background or experience in aviation is required for acceptance into this degree program.
 Exceptions to this standard may be granted on a case by case basis.
-Suitable educational background or experience in aviation and/or safety is required for acceptance.
 A student must pass a comprehensive examination before completion of the program.